voteamerica/backend/docker/README.md

 ## Common development tasks

 ### 1) Create a front-end PR that requires changes to tests
-NOTE: this assumes that your front-end repo has travis CI enabled.

 Some front-end code changes will require matching changes or extensions to the tests.
 Once the front-end changes are ready (or at least under way), use the `Local development environment - fullstack` environment described above to confirm if tests now fail.